manisha-4/hackfirst/README.md

   <h1>steps you need to follow</h1>

-      fork the repo by clicking in the righside repo buttong
+      fork the repo by clicking in the rightside repo button

       make changes in the repo